MIT Sloan School of Management

 The selection process at MIT is holistic and student centered: each application is evaluated within its unique context.
 Selection is based on outstanding academic achievement as well as a strong match between the applicant and the Institute.

-Undergraduate applicants do not apply to a particular school, department or program and, although the application asks about a preferred field of study, most admitted undergraduates do not declare a major until the second semester of their freshman year.
+Undergraduate applicants do not apply to a particular school, department or program and, although the application asks about a preferred field of study, most admitted undergraduates do not declare a major until the second semester of their first year.
 Admissions information for regular, transfer, and non-degree applicants is provided in the section on Undergraduate Education.

 Applicants for graduate study apply directly to the particular department or program of interest.
 See the individual department and program descriptions for specific requirements.